willforde/script.module.codequick/docs/tutorial.rst

             # callback function with the url of the next page of content.
             yield Listitem.next_page(url=next_tag[-1].get("href"))

-Lastly is the :class:`Resolver<codequick.resolver.Resolver>` callback and as so, it will need to be registered as one.
+Finally we need to create the :class:`Resolver<codequick.resolver.Resolver>` "callback", and register it as so.
-This callback is expected to return a playable video url.
-The first argument that will be passed to a :class:`Resolver<codequick.resolver.Resolver>` callback will always be a :class:`Resolver<codequick.resolver.Resolver>` instance.
+This callback is expected to return a playable video URL.
+The first argument that will be passed to a :class:`Resolver<codequick.resolver.Resolver>` callback, will always be a :class:`Resolver<codequick.resolver.Resolver>` instance.

 .. code-block:: python